-If he had lifted his foot and, as he did so, his mind had slipped the well-worn and well-oiled tracks it had followed so faithfully for so long ...
-If three months later, in the autumn, or a year and three months later, or ten years and three months later, he had put his foot down in this strange place, the refrigerator which had held it two hours earlier-or what should have been two hours.
+If he had lifted his foot and, as he did so, his mind had slipped the well-worn and well-oiled tracks it had followed so faithfully for so long...If three months later, in the autumn, or a year and three months later, or ten years and three months later, he had put his foot down in this strange place, just as his mind returned...Why, it would seem a single step, and all this...Then where had he been and what had he done in the interval?
+"No!"
+The word came out in a loud cry.
+That couldn't be!
+Schwartz looked at his shirt.
+It was the one he had put on that morning, or what should have been that morning, and it was a fresh shirt.
+He bethought himself, plunged a fist: into his jacket pocket, and brought out an apple.
+He bit into it wildly.
+It was fresh and still had a lingering coolness from the refrigerator which had held it two hours earlier--or what should have been two hours.
 And the little rag doll, what about that?

-He felt himself, beginning to go, wild.
+He felt himself beginning to go wild.
 It had to be a dream, or he really was insane.

 It struck him that the time of day had changed.
-It was late afternoon, or at least the shadows were, lengthening.
-The quiet desolation, of the place, flooded down upon him suddenly and freezingly.
+It was late afternoon, or at least the shadows were lengthening.
+The quiet desolation of the place flooded down upon him suddenly and freezingly.
 He lurched to his feet.
-Obviously be would have to, find people, any people.
-And, as obviously, he would have to find a house, and the best way to, do, that would, find a road.
+Obviously he would have to find people, any people.
+And, as obviously, he would have to find a house, and the best way to do that would be to find a road.
 Automatically he turned in the direction in which the trees seemed thinnest, and walked.

-The slight chill, of evening was creeping inside jacket and the tops of the trees were becoming dim and forbidding when he came upon that straight and impersonal streak of macadam.
+The slight chill of evening was creeping inside his jacket and the tops of the trees were becoming dim and forbidding when he came upon that straight and impersonal streak of macadam.
 He lunged toward it with sobbing gratitude and loved the feel of the hardness beneath his feet.
-But along either direction was absolute emptiness, and for a moment he felt the, cold clutch again.
+But along either direction was absolute emptiness, and for a moment he felt the cold clutch again.
 He had hoped for cars.
-It would have been the easiest thing to wave them down and say he said it aloud in his eagerness-, No cars.
-Nothing!
-And it was getting to be really dark.
+It would have been the easiest thing to wave them down and say--he said it aloud in his eagerness--"Going toward Chicago, maybe?"
+What if he was nowhere near Chicago?
+Well, any large city; anyplace he could reach a telephone line.
+He had only four dollars and twenty-seven cents in his pocket, but there was always the police...
+He was walking along the highway, walking along the middle, watching in both directions.
+The setting of the sun made no impression upon him, or the fact that the first stars were coming out.
+No cars.
+Nothing' And it was getting to be really dark.